otsedom/ENCARA2/v2.11/README.txt

+ENCARA2 is a multiple face detector available openly available under the GNU GPL license making use of the OpebCV library.
+This face detector has been developed at the SIANI institute in the University of Las Palmas de Gran Canaria.

+For more details  check http://new-mozart.dis.ulpgc.es/encara2

 Reference:
 "ENCARA2: Real-time Detection of Multiple Faces at Different Resolutions in Video Streams"
 M. Castrillón, O. Déniz, C. Guerra, M. Hernández